Ynn/selfstar/intro-runtime.md

 The console provides detailed information about bundles.
 Four attributes are highly interesting:

 + **Name** is the symbolic name of the bundle (Apache Log4J for instance).
-Different bundles can have a same name because you can install a bundle multiple times.
+Different bundles can have a same name because a bundle can be installed multiple times.

 + **ID** is a unique number created by the framework when installing a bundle.
 Using the id is a convenient way to manage bundles in command lines.
 For instance the command *stop 3* will stop the *Apache Log4J*.
 It is also a way to distinguish same bundles installed multiple times.